TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/Justin_notes.md

     Cardio_MortalityRate_09_13 - 2009 to 2013 Cardiovascular disease mortality rate for the period 2009 to 2013 BY census tract
     Cardio_MortalityRate_10_14 - 2010 to 2014 Cardiovascular disease mortality rate for the period 2010 to 2014 BY census tract

+# Thursday 8/4/2022 notes
+## Dashboard
+Set up a google sheets to do the dashboard layout as Kevin described on thursday 8/4

+We will be using a REGRESSION MODEL

+TARGET IDEA: We are doing a regression model trying to predict the number of people who die per county.
+    - build the prediction model off the data from the 10 michigan counties.
+    - We have neighborhood level data for 10 counties that are considered food desserts
+        -  we have the population and the diabeties mortality rate (as well as many other mortality rates)
+        - we have fast food
+    - We have a county level dataset for the entire nation
+        - county level data has population data and data on population that is classified as having low access to quality food as well as low income people who have low access to quality food.
+We also have the same data at the neighborhood level